コンテンツにスキップ

 江ノ電の歴史とこれから

 Enoshima Electric Railway is the sixth electric railway to open in Japan, and is a very historic railway that will celebrate its 120th anniversary on September 1, 2022.
-At the time, Japan had won the Sino-Japanese War and was experiencing an unprecedented economic boom due to the development of industry, and it is said that there were plans to build railways all over the country (the first railway boom).
+At the time, Japan had just won the Sino-Japanese War and was experiencing an unprecedented economic boom due to the development of industry, and it is said that there were plans to build railways all over the country (the first railway boom).

-The line connecting Enoshima, which was a place for people to break the fast on their pilgrimage to Mt.
-Oyama, and Fujisawa on the Tokaido Main Line, which had already been extended to Kobe, could be said to have been both a daily commuter route and a tourist route from the time of its opening.
-From there, it was extended several times, and in 1910, the entire line (about 10 km) was opened to Komachi (near present-day Kamakura Station).
-When the entire line first opened, it is said that there were 39 stations on the 10.27 km line, more than double the number of stations today.
+The line, which connected Enoshima, a place where people would break their fast after making a pilgrimage to Mt.
+Oyama, with Fujisawa on the Tokaido Main Line, which had already been extended to Kobe, could be said to have been both a commuter line and a tourist line from the time it opened.
+From there, it was extended several times, and in 1910 the entire line (approximately 10 km) was opened to Komachi (near present-day Kamakura Station).
+When the entire line first opened, there were 39 stations on the 10.27 km line, more than double the number of stations there are today.

 Where do you think the Enoshima Electric Railway starts?